-Since E3, the characters Olimar, Luigi, Peach, Sonic, Marth, Zelda, King Dedede, Lucario, and Diddy Kong were subsequently revealed as returning playable characters over Nintendo’s Miiverse and the official Smash Brothers Website.
+Since 2013 E3, Olimar, Luigi, Peach, Sonic, Marth, Zelda, King Dedede, Lucario, and Diddy Kong were subsequently revealed as returning playable characters over Nintendo’s Miiverse and the official Smash Brothers Website.
 At the December 18th 2013 Nintendo Direct, newcomer Rosalina was unveiled.
 And during the February 13th 2014 Nintendo Direct, newcomer Little Mac was Unveiled.

 Super Smash Land